Hyperbolic Fine-Tuning for Large Language Models: Introduction

-\textbf{Hyperbolic Fine-tuning } To address this limitation, we introduce \method to operate low-rank adaptation directly on the hyperbolic manifold without transformation to the tangent space, thus preserving hyperbolic modeling capabilities and counteracting the reduction. \method integrates hyperbolic geometry into existing LLMs, introducing implicitly high-order interaction and considering the token hierarchies, enabling them to benefit from hyperbolic characteristics while minimizing additional computational costs.
+\textbf{Proposed Method.} To address this limitation, we introduce \textbf{\method} to perform low-rank adaptation directly on the hyperbolic manifold without transformation to the tangent space, thus preserving hyperbolic modeling capabilities and counteracting the cancellation effect. \method integrates hyperbolic geometry into existing LLMs, implicitly introducing high-order interactions and accounting for token hierarchies, enabling them to benefit from hyperbolic characteristics while minimizing additional computational costs.

-To summarize, our main contributions are threefold: (1) We conduct a comprehensive investigation into the hyperbolic characteristics of token embeddings in LLMs, revealing their inherent tree-like structure and strong hyperbolic properties.
-(2) We propose \method, a parameter-efficient fine-tuning method that integrates hyperbolic geometry into LLMs while preserving hyperbolic modeling capabilities.
-We show that \method better understands complex reasoning tasks by implicitly incorporating high-order interactions and token norms, achieving improvements of up to 13\% on the challenging AQuA dataset.
-Our work opens new avenues for exploring the role of geometry in LLMs and provides insights for developing geometrically informed models for reasoning tasks.
+To summarize, our main contributions are twofold: (1) We conduct a comprehensive investigation into the geometric characteristics of token embeddings in LLMs, revealing their inherent tree-like structure and strong hyperbolic properties.
+(2) We propose \method, a parameter-efficient fine-tuning method that integrates hyperbolic geometry into LLMs while keeping it aligned with the Euclidean LLM framework.
+We conduct extensive experiments on various models and different tasks, specifically arithmetic reasoning and commonsense reasoning, demonstrating clear advantages over competitive baselines.